Business Loans

 How to choose the right business structure

-When deciding between a partnership or a corporate structure, consider the level of personal liability with which you’re comfortable.
+When deciding between a partnership or a corporate structure, consider the level of personal liability you’re comfortable with.
 Whichever business entity you choose, you may want to work with a business advisor, attorney or accountant to make sure your paperwork is in order and that you’re making the right choice for your small business.

-One of the biggest differences between the two structures is the amount of legal protection that’s provided.
-A corporation would offer the highest level of protection, as all owners would have limited liability.
-In a partnership, at least one owner would typically have unlimited liability.
-But you could obtain full protection if you set up a limited partnership.
+One of the biggest differences between the two structures is the amount of legal protection provided.
+A corporation offers the highest level of protection, as all owners have limited liability.
+In a partnership, at least one owner typically has unlimited liability.
+But you can get full protection if you set up a limited partnership.

 Your goals and plans for the business should also impact the entity you choose.
-If you hope to one day take the company public, you should establish your business as a C-corp.
-A C-corp is the only type of business that can raise funds through the sale of stock in the company.
+If you hope to take the company public one day, you should establish your business as a C-corp, which is the only type of business that can raise funds by selling stock in the company.

-Yes, it’s possible to change your business structure at a later time.
-If you’re just getting started and want to test your concept, consider first establishing a partnership before choosing a more formal entity like a corporation.
+Yes, it’s possible to change your business structure later.
+If you’re just getting started and want to test your concept, consider establishing a partnership before choosing a more formal entity like a corporation.
 A partnership is less complex than other structures.